Syllabus

 Objectives

-This course will introduce students to methods used in phylogenetics and population genetics and writing computer programs using such methods.
-Primary objectives of the course are:
+This course will introduce students to methods used in phylogenetics and population genetics and writing computer programs using these methods.
+The primary objectives of the course are:

-1. to expose students to a large set of modern methods used in the field of theoretical evolutionary biology, and learn about the details of often used methods in phylogenetic analysis and population genetics analysis.
+1. to expose students to a large set of modern methods used in theoretical evolutionary biology and learn about the details of often used methods in phylogenetic and population genetics analyses.

 2. to introduce students to the programming aspects of the field.
-Students will learn and use the programming language Python to develop scripts and to understand details of the methods.
+Students will learn and use the programming language Python to develop scripts and to understand the details of the methods.
+Learning Python will be assisted using AI technology (chatGPT) which we will use extensively to write code.

 Content

 Advanced computational methods are becoming increasingly important in biology.
 A wide range of applications — including, for instance, identifying pathogens, tracing viral transmission pathways, and reconstructing the geographic expansion of humans out of Africa — rely on evolutionary inference.
 This course will cover the methods currently used for evolutionary inference, the stochastic models and inference principles they are based on, and how they are implemented in practice.
-The students will get hands-on experience in developing computational software implementing these methods.
-We expect that the students leave the course with the necessary skills to develop their own ideas and are able to develop projects that are based on simulated data sets and scripts.
+The students will get hands-on experience in developing computational software.
+We expect that the students leave the course with the necessary skills to develop their own ideas and develop projects based on simulated data sets and scripts.

 Textbook